Spring Break 2026: When to Travel to Avoid the Rush and Save Money

 Mountain and Adventure Destinations

 Ski resorts like those in Colorado and Utah see their spring break surge during Wave 1 (mid-March), when snow conditions are still strong.
-If you prefer fewer lift-line waits, target late March or early April — you'll trade peak powder for significantly lighter crowds.
+If you prefer fewer lift-line waits, target late March or early April.
+You'll trade peak powder for significantly lighter crowds.

 National parks follow a similar pattern.
 Zion, Grand Canyon, and Joshua Tree see sharp visitor increases during both waves.
 Visiting in the first week of March or after April 10 drops wait times at popular trailheads by as much as 40%.